schul-cloud/deployment-files/README.md

 	- here you are able to edit the endpoints to the specific services, such as content, calendar or notification.

 #### Client
-- Change the BACKEND_URL in the `Dockerfile`, which can be found in `schulcloud/client` to your appropriate host name and port number.
+- Change the BACKEND_URL in the `docker-compose.yml`, which can be found in either `schulcloud/client` or the main folder of this repository, to your appropriate host name and port number.
 	- example: "https://schul-cloud.org:8080"

 #### NGINX